-If I had the choice of changing everything, I would not change a thing.
+If I had the choice to change everything, I would not change a thing.

-I was adopted when I was a baby.
-My birth mother had my older brother when she was 13 and she parented him.
-Then, when she was 15, she had me and she made an adoption plan for me.
-Finally, when she was 17, she had my younger sister, married my sister’s father and parented my sister, too.
+My parents adopted me when I was a baby.
+My birth mother was 13-years-old when she had my older brother.
+She chose to raise him.
+When she was 15-years-old, she became pregnant with me and decided to make an adoption plan.
+Finally, when she was 17, she had my younger sister, married my sister’s father, and parented my sister, too.

 I had an open adoption.
 I kept in contact with my birth mother until I was 15 years old.
-That’s when I met my birth father for the first time.
+Then I met my birth father for the first time.
 This upset my birth mother, and she closed our adoption.

-When I met my birth father, I also met my little brother for the first time; he was two years old.
-I was so happy.
-I always knew I had another sibling.
+When I met my birth father, I also met my little brother for the first time.
+He was two years old.
 I almost cried when I met him.
 That was the best day of my life.
 He is the best thing that has ever happened to me.
 I love him so much.

 I miss my older brother and younger sister.
 When I stopped talking to my birth mother, I stopped talking to my other siblings, too.
 When I turn 18, I hope I can talk to them.
 It makes me sad not to see them any more.
 I love them a lot.

 My other two siblings are awesome.
 They are both adopted, just like me.
 I’m glad my parents adopted them.
-Though on most days they get on my nerves, I still love them.
-I know they love me, too.
+They do get on my nerves, but I still love them.
+And I know they love me, too.

 I’m so happy that I met my birth dad.
 He is one of the best people in my life.
-He makes me happy because he’s so silly and makes me laugh.
+He makes me happy.
+He’s so silly and makes me laugh.
 I don’t know where I would be without him.
 He has made such a big impact on my life.
-Before I met him, I used to be so sad because I felt like I was missing a piece of myself.
+I used to be so sad.
+I felt like I was missing a piece of myself.
 Now I have found my piece.
 I love him to death.

 Adoption has changed my life, and I would not change it for anything.
 I’m happy with my life.
 I think everyone should adopt.
 I know I will adopt kids when I find a great wife.

 Being adopted has its up and downs.
-I love how my family is bigger and how I have more siblings, grandparents, uncles, aunts, and cousins.
+I love how my family is bigger.
+I have many siblings, grandparents, uncles, aunts, and cousins.

 But sometimes it’s hard because I wish I could see all my siblings every day.
 Even though I miss them, I love each moment I do get to see them.

 I’m glad my parents adopted me.
 Without them I would not be the woman I am today.
-Family is family, no matter what its biological, adopted, surrogate, or friendship status is.
+Family is family, no matter whether its biological, adopted, surrogate, or friendship.